Daiki48/dnfolio/blog/customised-vitepress-search/index.md

 title: Customised VitePress search
 description: VitePress allows you to use the MiniSearch library for search functions.
 This time, I set the search field to Japanese.
 tags:
-  - tech
+  - Tech
-  - vitepress
+  - VitePress
-  - minisearch
+  - MiniSearch
 ---

 ## Default config